simplemes/simplemes-core/eframe/src/main/docs/adr/loginAuth.md

 REST API clients will need to use explicitly request the new access cookie as needed.

 Part of the security protocol makes use of a _SingleUseRefreshToken_ instead of the normal re-usable tokens.
 This reduces the chance of a refresh token being leaked to un-authorized users.
-This dooes complicate the client-side refresh logic.
+This does complicate the client-side refresh logic.
 The browser page logic (_eframe.js_) uses some local storage settings top reduce the chance of two legitimate browser pages from requesting a refresh from the same token.

 If a second attempt is made to re-use a token, then a warning is logged and all tokens for the user are revoked.

+### OAuth /oauth/access_token Endpoint Use

+This endpoint is intentionally broken.
+The replacement _/login/access_token_ provides a single-use replacement refresh token cookie when used.
+The RefreshTokenService.getUserDetails() RefreshTokenPersistence implementation intentionally prevents use of the tokens via the OAuth _/oauth/access_token_ endpoint.

 ### Base Class BaseCruController and Secure Annotations